 To ensure your containerized systems are secure, you must focus on several critical areas:

-Container Image Safety: Regularly scan container images to identify vulnerabilities early, ensuring that you’re using trusted base images.
+Container Image Scanning for Safety: Regularly scan container images to identify vulnerabilities early, ensuring that you’re using trusted base images.
 This mitigates risks associated with insecure libraries and potential supply chain attacks where malicious code may be inserted.

 Infrastructure Security: Protect the underlying systems that run containers to prevent exploitation at the host level.